vuefront/opencart/README.md

 You will need the CMS Connect URL to complete the [VueFront Web App installation](https://vuefront.com/guide/setup.html)

-### Advanced Install (install via Shopunity)
+### Advanced Install
-The official compiled version of the CMS Connect APP includes the Blog Module and other supporting extensions which you may not want to install.
+The official compiled version of the CMS Connect APP includes other supporting extensions such as d_opencart_patch and d_twig_manager.

+You can download the source code from the master branch directly and upload via ftp to your root folder.
+When activating the module, you should have the following extensions preinstalled: d_opencart_patch, d_twig_manager, d_twig (only for 2.x)

+You can also install the d_blog_module to add blog features to VueFront.

+### Install via Shopunity
+If you have shopunity module installed, you can use that for a super quick installation:
+1. go to OpenCart admin -> shopunity -> marketplace tab
+2. search for VueFront
+3. Click install.

-You can install is via Shopunity or by downloading the Extension Directly from the git repositiory.
+You can also install the d_blog_module via Shopunity as well.

+## Support
+For support please contact us a https://dreamvention.ee/support

+## Submit an issue
+For submiting an issue, please create one in the [issues tab](/issues/).
+Remeber to provide a detailed explonation of your case and a way to reproduce it.

+Enjoy!